rnmapbox/maps/android/install.md

 buildscript {
     ext {
         // ...
-        RNMapboxMapImpl = "v10" // required for v10
+        RNMapboxMapsImpl = "mapbox" // required for v10

-        RNMapboxMapLibs = { // optional - only required if you want to customize it implementation 'com.mapbox.maps:android:10.3.0'
+        RNMapboxMapsLibs = { // optional - only required if you want to customize it implementation 'com.mapbox.maps:android:10.3.0'
             implementation 'com.mapbox.mapboxsdk:mapbox-sdk-turf:5.4.1'
         }